-- You can mask off some of the Locate settings (such as only turning the fixture on, but not changing its position or colour) by holding down <Locate> and pressing [Set Mask to Exclude All].
+You can mask off some of the Locate settings (such as only turning the fixture on, but not changing its position or colour) by holding down <Locate> and pressing [Set Mask to Exclude All].
 Then (still holding <Locate>) turn on the Attributes you want to change using the Attribute buttons.
 Only the lit attributes will be changed by Locate.
-Pressing the <Options>/<Attribute Options> button will clear the mask. - Option [Auto Reset Mask] sets the mask to be automatically reset to include everything each time Locate is pressed, or you can toggle the option to [Remember Mask] which will keep the mask setting you used last time.
+Pressing the <Options>/<Attribute Options> button will clear the mask.